zulip/zulip/docs/translating.md

    [frontend](#frontend-translations) translations for details on this).

-2. Create JSON formatted [resource][] files using the `python manage makemessages` command.
-This command will create a resource file called `translations.json` for frontend and `django.po` for backend for every language under `static/locale`.
-The location for frontend resource file can be changed by passing an argument to the command (see the help for the command for further details).
-However, make sure that the location is publicly accessible since frontend files are loaded through XHR in the frontend which will only work with publicly accessible resources.
+2. Create translations [resource][] files using the `python manage makemessages` command.
+This command will create, for each language, a resource file called `translations.json` for frontend strings and `django.po` for backend strings.

    The `makemessages` command is idempotent in that: